-Translation has been used since time in memorial and this is why we will be looking at the different types of translations that can be used by different individuals or businesses in order to a attain a particular goal.
+Translation has been used since time immemorial and therefore we will look at the different translations different individuals or businesses can use in order to attain a particular goal.

 Translation types are divided into 4 main categories.
 These categories are.

 - Translation types based on the methods used.
 These are the kinds of translation that are named after the method used to attain them.

 - Translation types based on the technique used.
 These are translations that are named after the technique used to ensure that they come out perfectly formulated and accurate.

 - Translation types based on the end product.
 These are translations named after based on the formats they are converted in after completion.

 - Translation types based on the professional fields.
 These are translations named after the professional field that they fall under.

 I will outline all these different translation types, for your knowledge.

 Machine translation is commonly referred to as MT.
 It is the translation that done solely by machines and there is no form of human interference.
 Machine translation is a translation method that is carried out by formulated translation software’s which are created solely for translation works.
 The best example of a machine translator is Google translate which is known worldwide and commonly used by many people in the world.